Self-interlacing polynomials: Hurwitz and Li enard--Chipart criterions

 The function $R(z)$ has interesting properties even for arbitrary polynomial $p(z)$ but for self-interlacing polynomials this function plays the most important role.

 The following theorem will give us a tool to prove an analogue of the famous Hurwitz stability criterion for self-interlacing polynomials.

 \begin{theorem} Let $p$ be a real polynomial of even (odd) degree $n$ as in~\eqref{main.polynomial}.
-The polynomial $p\in\mathbf{SI}_I$ is self-interlacing if, and only if, its associated function~$\Phi$ defined in~\eqref{assoc.function} maps the upper half-plane to itself and has only positive (nonnegative) poles. \end{theorem} \begin{proof} Indeed, let $p\in\mathbf{SI}_I$, so $p(z)$ and $p(-z)$ have no common roots.
-Then by Theorem~\ref{Theorem.SI.first.new} the function $R(z)$ defined in~\eqref{auxiliary.rational.function} maps the upper half-plane to the lower half-plane.
+The polynomial $p\in\mathbf{SI}_I$ is self-interlacing if and only if its associated function~$\Phi$ defined in~\eqref{assoc.function} maps the upper half-plane to itself and has exactly $l$ poles all of which are positive (nonnegative) poles.
+Here $l$ is defined in~\eqref{floor.poly.degree}. \end{theorem} \begin{proof} Indeed, let $p\in\mathbf{SI}_I$, so $p(z)$ and $p(-z)$ have no common roots.
+Then by Theorem~\ref{Theorem.SI.first.new} the function~$R(z)$ defined in~\eqref{auxiliary.rational.function} maps the upper half-plane to the lower half-plane.
 At the same time, the function $\dfrac{1-w}{1+w}$ maps the lower half-plane to the upper half-plane as it is easy to check.
 Thus, from~\eqref{poly1.1} we obtain that the function $z\Phi(z^2)$ maps the upper half-plane to itself.
 Therefore (see e.g.~\cite[Theorem~3.4]{Holtz_Tyaglov}), $z\Phi(z^2)$ has the form